[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 The margins

-command in Stata offers a versatile approach to interpreting the results of regression models.
+command in Stata offers an approach to interpreting the results of regression models.
 Marginal effects quantify how a change in an independent variable affects the dependent variable while holding other variables constant.
-For discrete variables (such as binary indicators), the marginal effect represents the difference in the dependent variable between two distinct levels of the independent variable.

 The marginal effects have three types: average marginal effects (AMEs) and marginal effects at the means (MEMs) or at representative values (MERs).